Table of Contents

-These solitary lesions are made up of hyperplastic cells that surround a central stellate scar in thickened plate pattern.
-They appear to be more common than hepatocellular adenoma and are frequently seen among women in the 3rd or 4th decade of their lives.
+These solitary lesions are made up of hyperplastic cells that surround a central stellate scar in a thickened plate pattern (see image).
+They appear to be more common than hepatocellular adenoma and are frequently seen among women in the third or fourth decade of life.

-Although the cause of the lesions is yet to be found, it has been found out that alterations in the arteries of the small and medium-sized portal tracts suggest a part in the development of the lesions.
+Although the cause of the lesions is yet to be found, alterations in the arteries of the small and medium-sized portal tracts suggest a part in the development of the lesions.
 They commonly occur with other vascular lesions.
 It has also been theorized that the development of these lesions may be hormone-dependent.

 Focal nodular hyperplasia appears as a firm light-brown to yellowish mass in different sizes.
 It has a dense central stellate scar that divides the nodule into many parts with radiating septa.
 These solitary nodules are found beneath the Glisson’s capsule.

-When viewed under the microscope, the lesions resemble a focal form of inactive cirrhosis.
-Although the cells have not much difference to normal hepatocytes, they do not have the normal cord arrangement in relation to the other structures in a hepatic lobule.
+When viewed under a microscope, the lesions resemble a focal form of inactive cirrhosis.
+Although the cells are similar to normal hepatocytes, they do not have the normal cord arrangement in relation to other structures in a hepatic lobule.